KILTprotocol/kilt-workshop-101/04-ctype.md

 | `hash`                  | Most important attribute, the hash is the CTYPE's **digital footprint**. |

 A CTYPE is stored on the KILT blockchain - more exactly, the CTYPE's hash is stored on the KILT blockchain.
-The full CTYPE can be stored in a regular web service.
+The full CTYPE can be stored elsewhere, e.g., on a regular web service.

 In a real-life setup, a user would simply retrieve an existing CTYPE from a repository of CTYPEs for example via a REST API.

-In this tutorial, to keep it simple we'll use a CTYPE that we already know exists on the KILT blockchain.
+In this tutorial, to keep it simple we'll use a CTYPE that we already know exists on the KILT development blockchain.

 ## Code